 This study is conducted with funding from the Japan Initiative for Global Research Network on Infectious Diseases (JGRID).
 Our main counterpart in Vietnam is the National Institute of Hygiene and Epidemiology (NIHE), Vietnam.
 We have been conducting a large population based cohort study on Pediatric Infectious Diseases at Khanh Hoa Province, central Vietnam since 2006, to determine the etiology and risk factors for severe common pediatric infectious diseases (SPID) like acute respiratory infection (ARI), diarrhea and dengue which are the major causes of under 5 mortality.
-The study site covers a population of 353,525 residing in 75,826 households with 24,781 children less than 5 years.
-We conducted population census, demographic, social-behavioral data collection and disease burden study on SPID.
-We also obtained hospital databases from two hospitals covering the region.
-Utilizing these large databases, we were able to investigate on a variety of SPID in Vietnam.
-In addition, to determine incidence, viral etiology and risk factors for pediatric ARI/pneumonia, we are conducting a population based hospitalized Pediatric ARI surveillance at Khanh Hoa General Hospital, Nha-Trang since 2007.
+The study site covers a population of 353,525 residing in 75,826 households with 24,781 children less than 5 We conducted population census, vears.